nilsreichardt/poke-community/README.md

 <h1 align="center">poke.community</h1>

 Community hub for sharing and discovering automations built with [Poke](https://poke.com).
 Makers can publish their workflows, the community can vote and discuss, and subscribers get notified whenever something new or trending drops.
-This project is not affiliated with poke or Interaction Company.
+This project is not affiliated with [Poke](https://poke.com) or [The Interaction Company of California](https://interaction.co/about).

 ## Features